SSheldon/ssheldon.github.com/_drafts/interoperating-between-objective-c-and-rust.markdown

 ## Inheritance

-What happens when we decide to implement a safe interface for NSMutableString?
+What happens when we decide to implement a safe interface for `NSMutableString`?
-Since NSMutableString inherits from NSString, it should also have this method, but Rust structs don't allow inheritance.
+Since `NSMutableString` inherits from `NSString`, it should also have this method, but Rust structs don't allow inheritance.
 Instead of just duplicating the method, we can implement it in a trait:

 ``` rust